uclaacm/hack-sprint-w20/session-5-Dependencies/README.md

 > Note: Again, do not forget to import the library function `LocalDateTime`.

-Now you see that we can use other's people code to do the datetime logic.
+Now you see that we can use other's people code to do the date-time logic.
 We do not have to sit there and figure out the logic for parsing a string that contains a date and time!

-A fun little note: the format of string that you see here (`"2011-12-03T10:15:30"`) actually have a standard.
+A fun little note: the format of string that you see here (`"2011-12-03T10:15:30"`) actually has a standard.
 It is called the ISO 8601 format and you can read more about it [here](https://www.w3.org/TR/NOTE-datetime).
-Having standards are important for computers since computers can only deal with formatted data that follows pattern!
+Having standards is important for computers since computers can only deal with formatted data that follows a pattern!

 > Exercise: the `localDateTime` variable is now an object
 > containing data about parsed date.
 Try accessing